 When you run PuTTYgen you will see a window where you have two main choices: Generate, to generate a new public/private key pair, or Load to load in an existing private key.

 This is a general outline of the procedure for generating a new key pair.
 The following sections describe the process in more detail.

 Your key pair is now ready for use.
-You may also want to copy the public key to your server, either by copying it out of the Public key for pasting into authorized_keys file box, or by using the Save public key button.
+You may also want to copy the public key to your server, either by copying it out of the Public key for pasting into OpenSSH authorized_keys file box, or by using the Save public key button.
 However, you don’t need to do this immediately; if you want, you can load the private key back into PuTTYgen later and the public key will be available for copying and pasting again.